curiousoffice/playbook/README.rst

 Interviewing
 ------------

-We create a new record on sophia for each candidate.
+We use `Google Hire<https://hire.google.com/>`_ to run our recruitment process.
-The recruitment team ensures that everyone gets a response and makes sure that one of the directors speaks with a candidate before being hired.
+The recruitment team ensures that a complete profile is created for every candidate and that everyone gets a timely response.
-Anyone can do an initial review of the candidate's application to review the candidate's code sample or portfolio.
-If necessary, they may ask someone else (like a designer or Javascript developer) for another pair of eyes on the code or portfolio.
+Anyone can participate on the candidate's application review process.
-The recruitment team will pull the managing director, designers, or developers into subsequent discussions, putting their faces on the sophia candidate to ensure we always know who is responsible.
+The recruitment team will pull the managing staff, designers, or developers into subsequent discussions, putting their faces on the candidate profile to ensure we always know who is responsible.

-We have standard questions for Python developers, NodeJS developers, DevOps and designers for the technical interview.
+We have standard questions for Python, NodeJS and Elixir developers, DevOps and designers for the technical interview.
 We like to talk to respondents about design process, architecting systems, and writing code which is exactly the same thing we do for work every day.